 Vendor management is typically broken down into a four-step process:

 A qualified MSP can take care of all vendor management needed so you can focus on what you do best while ensuring you get the services you deserve.

 Managed services are highly advantageous no matter how organizations choose to use them, but this is especially the case when it comes to security.
 Migrating to the cloud can be a big endeavor, but it doesn’t have to be overwhelming or leave your company at risk.
 Trust a managed service provider to give you peace-of-mind and simplicity when it comes to cloud security.

-Blue Sentry was founded for one purpose: to deliver transformational cloud maturity on AWS.
+Blue Sentry Cloud was founded for one purpose: to deliver transformational cloud maturity on AWS.
 We have deep expertise in migration, security, DevOps, continuous deployment (CI/CD) and data services.
-As an MSP recognized in the highest tier within the AWS Partner Network, Blue Sentry is dedicated to driving successful customer outcomes and providing unrivaled managed security services.
+As an MSP recognized in the highest tier within the AWS Partner Network, Blue Sentry Cloud is dedicated to driving successful customer outcomes and providing unrivaled managed security services.